BettercareHealth/bettercare/maternal-care/test-13.md

 	-	Should be classified as low risk and delivered in a primary perinatal-care clinic
 	-	Should be given Syntometrine after delivery to prevent a postpartum haemorrhage
 16. A patient with heart valve disease should:
-	+	Be given ampicillin 1 g and gentamicin 80 mg intravenously at the onset of labour
+	+	Be nursed on her side during labour with her body raised with pillows to 45 degrees
-	-	Be nursed on her side during labour
+	-	Be nursed on her side during labour with her body flat on the bed
 	-	Be delivered in the lithotomy position
 	-	Be heavily sedated during labour
 17. Which complication is common if diabetes is not well controlled in the third trimester?